 If you wish to make a complaint about the personal conduct of the Chief Constable, in not meeting the Standards of Professional Behaviour, then please state what the complaint is about and what you would regard as a satisfactory outcome.

 Or write to:

 The Police and Crime Commissioner

 Avon and Somerset Office of the Police & Crime Commissioner

 The PCC only deals with purely conduct-related complaints and not complaints about operational decisions or policing policies.
 Therefore, any other type of complaint needs to be addressed separately.

 What happens after a complaint against the Chief Constable is made?

-We aim to acknowledge your complaint within 2 working days and will make a recording decision within 10 working days.
-You have the right to appeal to the IPCC if you disagree with our decision not to officially record your complaint.
+We aim to make a recording decision and reply to you within 10 working days.
+You have the right to appeal to the IOPC if you disagree with our decision not to officially record your complaint.
 We will decide whether the complaint can be locally resolved with you or if criminal or misconduct proceedings require formal investigation.
 We will also determine whether any action should be taken and whether disciplinary proceedings should be brought if the complaint is against the current Chief Constable.
 This is not required for a Chief Constable who is no longer serving in Avon and Somerset Police, although criminal proceeding could be brought if appropriate.